pablo-unzueta/dml-nmr/README.md

 * `STO-3G`
 * `6-31G`

-Lastly, the advantage of using an ensemble net allows one to examine the uncertainty between the individual members to assess the quality of the prediction.
-By using the following argument:

-    predict_shieldings = ensemble_net(atom='C', std=True)

-another set of files with the `.std` extension will be produced corresponding to the standard deviation of each new shielding prediction.
-Please refer to our paper(add link to paper) to examine the 95% confidence intervals per atom type.

-If you have downloaded the source code from github, you can use the driver `predict_shieldings.py` which acts on a directory of *Gaussian09* output or `.log` files.
-Using the following command in the `examples/predict/` directory will produce `.dml` files for each `.log` file.

-    python predict_shieldings.py

-If you wish to examine the uncertainties of each prediction, you can use:

-    python predict_shieldings.py --std=True

-which will produce another set files with the `.std` extension corresponding the standard deviation from the ensemble nets of each prediction.

-We suggest using *PBE0/6-31G* for the baseline calculation and have included the ensemble uncertainties for this model per atom type.
+We suggest using *PBE0/6-31G* for the baseline calculation and have included the ensemble uncertainties below for this model per atom type.
 If the NMR calculations become a significant bottleneck, one can opt of the cheaper *PBE/6-31G* calculations which are roughly 30% cheaper as discussed in the paper.